hovav698/Face-Recognition/README.md

 **Data Preperation**

 The dataset contains all the images of the different faces, but the model excpect two images of faces as input, therefor I will create a list of indexes for all the possible pairs of images.
-The model will get the images of those index pair, and the target for the loss computation will be 1 if the image pair belong to the same person, and 0 otherwise.
+The model will get the images of those index pair, the target for the loss computation will be 1 if the image pair belong to the same person, and 0 otherwise.
 I will use data genertor and split it into batches, since I don't want to save the images for every combination to the disk, since it won't be efficient and will take too much space.